konnektr-io/db-query-operator/README.md

 * By default, the image tag will match the Helm chart's `appVersion`.
 * You can override any value in `values.yaml` using `--set` or a custom `values.yaml`.
+* The `gvkPattern` parameter allows you to specify which Kubernetes resources the operator should manage.
 * The CRDs are not installed by default; install with the installCRDs parameter or manually as described below.

 #### Install the CRDs (required)